kamalesh1810/Rick-Roll/README.md

 # Rick-Roll

-This repository contains the code which I used to Rick Roll over 200 students of my University.

 Before getting started, I'd suggest you to read my Medium article to get a better picture - https://medium.com/@kamalesh1810/how-i-rick-rolled-over-200-students-of-my-university-165d26c950b6

 **Disclaimer**- This demonstration is for educational purposes only.
 The contents of this repository should not be used to perform any harmful activities.